thomas051083/psd-psw/_pswlf-2020/2-3ws-of-transformation.md

 <div style="text-align: right"><a href="#top">Back to top</a></div>

 #### <font color="darkorange"><b>Insights from Outside</b></font>
 <font size="4">Be inspired by stories of transformation from the private sector!
-Featuring guest speakers who are practice leaders in their respective fields, each session also includes a candid discussion facilitated by a senior Public Service Leader to draw out insightful connections for Public Service Transformation.
+Featuring guest speakers who are practice leaders in their respective fields, each session also includes a candid discussion facilitated by a senior Public Service Leader to draw out insightful connections for Public Sector Transformation.
 <br><br>
 <table>
        <col width="70%">